cms-DQM/dqmgui_frontend/readme.md

 ## Next steps

 1. Downloading of ROOT files
-2. Display server name
-3. Integrate P5 alarm manager
+2. Integrate P5 alarm manager
-4. Change workspaces according mode
-5. Alignment workspace for tracker.
-6. Tiny url
+3. Tiny url
-7. Updating folders, runs list and plots in live mode every 20 sec.
-Also sec has to be send to backend.
-8. Workspace has to have their own plots!
-9. Fix code for new offline GUI (layouts, layouts converted and overlay plots with different names is not supported there).
+4. Fix code for new offline GUI (layouts, layouts converted and overlay plots with different names is not supported there).
-10. Quick collection
-11. Header summerizing the run (slide 6: https://indico.cern.ch/event/997168/contributions/4260423/attachments/2213871/3747535/MuonDPG_report_Aruta.pdf)

 ---